AdobeDocs/analytics.en/help/components/metrics/sm-core.md

 ---
 # Streaming Media core metrics

-*This page describes available metrics when you enable [!UICONTROL Media Core] for a report suite.
+*This page describes the available metrics when you enable [!UICONTROL Media Core] for a report suite.
 See [Streaming Media core dimensions](../dimensions/sm-core.md) for available dimensions.*

 Streaming Media core metrics provide basic reporting functionality to data collected through streaming media collection libraries.
 Use of these metrics require the **[!UICONTROL Adobe Streaming Media Collection Add-on]**.
 Contact your Adobe Account Team for details.